BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-10-03-enhancing-production-monitoring-with-newrelic.md

  TIMESERIES auto
  ```

-This query counts the number of occurrences of the 'LoginAction' event, faceting by the status and authenticationMethod fields.
+This query counts the number of occurrences of the 'LoginAction' event, faceted by the status and authenticationMethod fields.
 The `TIMESERIES` auto clause visualizes this count over time, showing trends or spikes in login activity.

 How It Renders: The line chart displays the count of login actions over time, with different lines for each combination of status and authentication method (Google, Apple, Email).
 This allows us to track how login activity changes over time and to compare different types of logins or statuses.